esmBot/esmBot/README.md

 You can invite the main instance of esmBot to your server using this link: https://esmbot.net/invite

-A command list can be found [here](https://esmbot.net/help.html).
+You can browse the full [command list](https://esmbot.net/help.html) on the website.

-If you want to self-host the bot, a guide can be found [here](https://docs.esmbot.net/setup).
+If you want to self-host the bot, follow the [self-hosting guide](https://docs.esmbot.net/setup).

 ## Contributing